Holographic entanglement entropy and subregion complexity for excited states of holographic superconductors: Conclusion

-Next, we extend the investigation to the HEE and HSC for the excited states of backreacting superconductors in the $4$-dimensional Einstein-Gauss-Bonnet gravity.
-One remarkable feature is that the critical temperature $T_{c}$ for the scalar operator $\langle\mathcal{O}_{+}\rangle$ decreases as the higher curvature correction $\alpha$ increases, but slightly increases as $\alpha$ grows to the Chern-Simons limit, and this non-monotonic bahavior of $T_{c}$ is more pronounced in the ground state than in the excited state, which can be supported by the findings obtained from both the HEE and HSC.
-The other noteworthy feature is that the effect of $\alpha$ on the relation between the HSC and the temperature is nontrivial in the ground state and excited states, which is a distinguishing property of the HSC and has not been found in the HEE.
+Next, we extend the investigation on the HEE and HSC for the excited states of backreacting superconductors to the $4$-dimensional Einstein-Gauss-Bonnet gravity.
+One remarkable feature is that, for the scalar operator $\mathcal{O}_{+}$, the critical temperature $T_{c}$ decreases as the higher curvature correction $\alpha$ increases, but slightly increases as $\alpha$ grows to the Chern-Simons limit, and this non-monotonic bahavior of $T_{c}$ is more pronounced in the ground state than in the excited state, which can be supported by the findings obtained from both the HEE and HSC.
+On the other hand, regardless of $\alpha$, we find that the HEE always increases monotonously with the increase of the temperature and the superconducting phase always has a smaller HEE than the normal phase below $T_{c}$ both for the ground state and excited states.
+Furthermore, the higher excited state leads to a lager value of the HEE for a given temperature $T$ in the superconducting phase, regardless of the Einstein gravity or the Einstein-Gauss-Bonnet gravity.
+Obviously, these may be the general features for the HEE in the holographic superconductors.
+However, the story is completely different if we study the HSC for the excited states of holographic superconductors in the Einstein-Gauss-Bonnet gravity.
+The noteworthy feature is that the effect of $\alpha$ on the relation between the HSC and the temperature is nontrivial in the ground state and excited states, which is a distinguishing property of the HSC and has not been found in the HEE.
 Specifically, the HSC always behaves as a monotonic decreasing function of the temperature till $\alpha$ reaches some threshold $\alpha_t$.
 At this critical point $\alpha_t$, the HSC changes non-monotonously with the temperature, i.e., it first decreases and then increases with the increasing temperature.
 It is shown that the value of $\alpha_t$ will be closer to the Chern-Simons limit in the higher excited state.
 More interestingly, when $\alpha$ approaches to the Chern-Simons limit, the HSC will convert to a monotonic increasing function of the temperature.
-Besides, the value of the HSC in the normal phase is less than that in the superconducting phase for the case of $\alpha\leq\alpha_t$, but it is just on the contrary for the Chern-Simons limit.
-Whereas the HEE always increases monotonously with the increase of the temperature and its value in the normal phase always larger than that in the superconducting phase, regardless of $\alpha$.
+Besides, the value of the HSC in the normal phase is less than that in the superconducting phase for $\alpha\leq\alpha_t$, but it is just on the contrary for the Chern-Simons limit.
 Lastly, we find that, for the ground state and excited states, the increase of $\alpha$ makes both the HEE and HSC increase, which is independent of the strip width.
-Thus, we conclude that the HEE and HSC provide richer physics in the phase transition and the condensate of the scalar hair for holographic superconductors with excited states.
+Thus, we conclude that the HEE and HSC provide richer physics in the phase transition and scalar condensate for holographic superconductors with excited states.